Calf Muscles

 Firstly the patient is lying down in a supine position (face up) doing active dorsiflexion.

-Secondly, we will ask the patient to lie in a prone position (face down), and we knee bend (passively) they would go in ankle dorsiflexion one more time.
+Secondly, we will ask the patient to lie in a prone position (face down), and we knee bend (passively), they would go in ankle dorsiflexion again.

 What happens there is when the knee is flexed passively, the Gastrocnemius is deactivated, and so the ankle dorsiflexion is happening by pulling the soleus only.